Yam1x/c2pie/README.md

 **c2pie** is an open‑source Python library for constructing [C2PA](https://c2pa.org/) Content Credentials manifests that validate with [`c2patool`](https://github.com/contentauth/c2pa-rs) and other common C2PA consumers.

-The package supports building claims, assertions, and COSE signatures and embedding the manifest store into JPEG and PDF files.
+The package supports building claims, assertions, and COSE signatures and embedding the manifest store into JPG and PDF files.

 🔸 **Supported file extensions**: `JPG`, `PDF`